Shakshi3104/vision/README.md

 Origin of the name: Apple Framework [Vision](https://developer.apple.com/documentation/vision)

 ## Obtain a 3D shape from images taken by multiple cameras
-- Obtain the perspective projection matrix $ P $ for each cameras by camera calibration using a checkerboard.
+- Obtain the perspective projection matrix for each cameras by camera calibration using a checkerboard.
 - By using the obtained perspective projection matrix, calculate the 3D coordinates of the point from the 2D coordinates of the corresponding point between each image.

 ## Requirement